jo/grunt-couch/README.md

 The "push" task
 ---------------

+With the `push` task you deploy your documents to CouchDB.

+The database is created if not already present.

 ### Overview

 In your project's Gruntfile, add a section named `push` to the data object passed into `grunt.initConfig()`.